simonvh/gimmemotifs-manuscript/manuscript.md

 sequence-specific DNA-binding domain, such as EP300 or CD2 for example.

 ![Figure 1: Benchmark of transcription factor motif databases.
 A) Motif-based classification of binding sites for 294 TFs from the ReMap ChIP-seq database.
 For all TFs 5000 peaks were compared to background regions using each motif database.
-The boxplot shows the The ROC AUC of the bestt motif per database for all TFs.
+The boxplot shows the The ROC AUC of the best motif per database for all TFs.
 B) Recall at 10% FDR of motif databases compared to the GimmeMotifs vertebrate motif database (v4.0).
 The same data is used as in A).
 The X-axis represents the recall for the different databases, the Y-axis represents the recall for the GimmeMotifs vertebrate database.
 Differences of more than 0.025 are marked blue, and less then -0.025 red.
 ](content/images/figure_dbs.png)